-No one correct way but many wrong ways.
+No single correct way but many wrong ways.

 What is of paramount importance that we achieve a smooth, fluid and consistent technique.
 Reduce major uncontrolled weight distribution changes that translate to the surf board and the line you drop the wave.
 With an inconsistent pop up you can forget about seeing your surf technique progress at the rate you expect.